-On behalf of the City of Alameda Housing Development, Strategic Engineering and Science, Inc. (SES) is submitting this Risk Management Plan for the Alameda Islander Motel located at 2428 Central Avenue in Alameda, California (Site).
+On behalf of the City of Alameda Housing Development, Strategic Engineering and Science, Inc. (SES) is submitting this revised Risk Management Plan for the Alameda Islander Motel located at 2428 Central Avenue in Alameda, California (Site).
+This version has been modified in accordance with the ACHCS comment letter dated November 3, 2011.

 The purpose of this document is to provide a summary of Site conditions and potential human health risks and to outline protocols to be used to provide protection for workers in the event of future construction or excavation activities.
 Additionally, this document will provide a sampling and analysis plan for the elevator area located on the Site.